smilodon76/RXOS-amdOS-zergpool/README.md

 The miners are in the path /home/rxos/.miners.

 To upgrade the miners requires a short process.
-Via samba copy and replace the new version of the miner in the /home/rxos/.miners folder and then $ sudo chmod + x /home/rxos/.miners/*
+Via samba copy and replace the new version of the miner in the /home/rxos/.miners folder and then $ sudo chmod +x /home/rxos/.miners/*

 For maintenance type $ maintenance && sudo cleanup.sh